dzhavat/dzhavat.github.io/_posts/2019-07-23-quickly-switching-between-branches.md

 git checkout -
 ```

 Running the same command again will bring me back to `new-feature`.
-Obviously, using this command will only switch between these two branches.
+Using this command will only switch between these two branches.
 If I want to go to a third one, I still need to write its name.